mineiros-io/terraform-google-composer/README.md

     - [**`cluster_secondary_range_name`**](#attr-cluster_secondary_range_name-ip_allocation_policy-node_config): *(Optional `string`)*<a name="attr-cluster_secondary_range_name-ip_allocation_policy-node_config"></a>

       The name of the cluster's secondary range used to allocate IP addresses to pods.
-Specify either cluster_secondary_range_name or cluster_ipv4_cidr_block but not both.
-For Cloud Composer 1 environments, this field is applicable only when use_ip_aliases is true.
+Specify either `cluster_secondary_range_name` or `cluster_ipv4_cidr_block` but not both.
+For Cloud Composer 1 environments, this field is applicable only when `use_ip_aliases` is `true`.

     - [**`services_secondary_range_name`**](#attr-services_secondary_range_name-ip_allocation_policy-node_config): *(Optional `string`)*<a name="attr-services_secondary_range_name-ip_allocation_policy-node_config"></a>